Youll save big by doing your own home-improvement work and repairs. But

-Does the company have a minimum charge for service calls?
-If so, how much
+Does the company impose a minimum charge for service calls?
+If so, how

 minimum?
-Most companies charge all their customers the same minimum service
+While most companies charge all customers the same minimum service

-fees regardless of where they live, but its a point worth checking.
+fee regardless of where they live, its a point worth checking.

 Into what increments does the company divide its billing time (for example,